Welcome to the Cordato Partners

 ‘bank finance ready’

-Many home buyers are not yet ‘bank finance ready’ for
+Many home buyers are not yet ‘bank finance ready’.
+It

-themselves, or don’t have quite enough money saved to
+The buyer does not have enough money saved to

 pay the stamp duty and loan expenses on top of the

-deposit, or because the bank values the house at lower
+The bank values the house they want to buy at

 their credit file.

-Vendor finance sells houses if the bank valuation
+Vendor finance helps sellers sells houses if the

-Instead of sellers having to cross their fingers and
+Instead of a seller having to cross their fingers and

 hope that the buyer will be able to borrow enough money